MartinIglesias86/ceramic-test/README.md

-# App to test the connection to Ceramic, and basic profile creation.
+# App to test the connection to Ceramic Network, and do a basic profile creation or update.

 In this project I'm going to use [React](https://reactjs.org/) and [Node.js](https://nodejs.org/) to create the app, alongside the ethers.js, web3Modal and Ceramic libraries.
 Everything is gonna be running in the Rinkeby testnet.